azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_05.md

                             )

 ```
 Call the submit method on the experiment object and pass the run configuration.
-Depending on the data and the number of iterations this can run up to ~20 min.
+Depending on the data and the number of iterations this can **run up to ~20 min**.

 ```python
 # Call the submit method on the experiment object and pass the run configuration.